 Mrs D was involved in a road traffic accident in which she sustained a neck injury.
 The neck injury required operative treatment, and she was away from work following an operation to her neck.
-We recovered a total of £32,000 for Mrs D, which included damages for personal injury, care received, loss of earnings and operation costs.
+We recovered a total of £32,000 in road accident compensation for Mrs D, which included damages for personal injury, care received, loss of earnings and operation costs.

 Mrs X suffered a tearing injury whilst undergoing a beauty wax treatment.
 She suffered a laceration and psychological trauma for which counselling was recommended.
 She received £3,000 in settlement of her personal injury claim.

 Mr D was outside his flat when he fell down a manhole cover.
 The Council denied they were to blame for Mr D’s accident.
 We fought for Mr D despite their continued denial all the way until the Council paid Mr D his full dues in compensation.
-Mr D recovered £5,000 for 18 months symptoms to his neck and shoulder and was over the moon with his victory after such a strongly fought campaign.
+Mr D recovered £5,000 in injury compensation from the council for 18 months symptoms to his neck and shoulder and was over the moon with his victory after such a strongly fought campaign.

-Miss B sustained an injury when she was pricked by a needle whist working at a hospital.
-After an offer of £1,000 for her pain and suffering (Miss B had no other losses ).
-Nicki Simmons negotiated an increase to £5,000 settlement in her clients hand.
-Miss B was over the moon as she had another accident in identical circumstances with other solicitors for which she recovered far less.
+Miss B sustained a needle stick injury when she was pricked by a one whist working at a hospital.
+After an offer of £1,000 for her pain and suffering (Miss B had no other losses), Nicki Simmons negotiated an increase to £5,000 settlement in her clients hand.
+Miss B was over the moon as she had another incident in identical circumstances with a different firm of solicitors for which she recovered far less needle stick injury compensation.
 She said ‘Thank you very much to Nicki Simmons for your help and very hard work’

 Mr N was walking down metal steps at work and slipped on oil sustaining injury and fracturing wrist.
 We secured a settlement for £110,000.

-Mr M suffered a serious knee injury in a motorcycling accident and ultimately came to amputation of the injured leg.
-Mr M recovered £1,250,000.
+Knee Injury Compensation Case Studies – Mr M suffered a serious knee injury in a motorcycling accident and ultimately came to amputation of the injured leg.
+Mr M recovered £1,250,000 in injury compensation.

 Mr F suffered traumatic amputation of his foot and serious arm injuries in a motorcycling accident.
 Mr F recovered £863,524.